Support Home Launching Your Study Design

 Annotated Design tab in New Experiment Builder showing the interface described below

-2. Preview button: click this to see how your experiment looks for a participant.
+4. Preview button.
+Click this to see how your experiment looks for a participant.

-5. Check for Errors button: click this to find any problems with your Experiment Tree; Update All Nodes button: click this to update all task and questionnaire nodes in your experiment to the latest versions.
+5. Update Nodes button.
+Click this to update nodes in your experiment to their latest versions.

 Adding Experiment Nodes